mndillon/toki-pona-nanpa-linja-n/README.md

     - in Esperanto tridek = 30 meaning 3x10

-    - in **nanpa-linja-n** tonon = 30 meaning digit 3 followed by digit 0, this might be a numerical value depending on context
+    - in **nanpa-linja-n** tonon = 30 meaning digit 3 followed by digit 0, this might be a numerical value depending on context.
+This allows **nanpa-linja-n** to express sequences of digits without assuming a numerical value.

   - **nanpa-linja-n** digit names are single syllable while in Esperanto the digit names are not all single syllable

-    - this gives **nanpa-linja-n** an hugh advantage with digit compression without loss of meaning
+    - this gives **nanpa-linja-n** a hugh advantage with digit compression without loss of meaning

   - **nanpa-linja-n** uses **-n** to terminate digit sequences, this is phonetic, while Esperanto relies on spacing to determine if digit sequence has ended